webLIPPLUME/website/pages/Home.md

 <dl>
 <dd> 9 june 2016. <a href="http://chocola.ens-lyon.fr/events/seminaire-2016-06-09/"> CHoCoLa seminar day </a>, including talks by Th.
 Coquand and Th.
 Streicher.
   <dd> apr.
 2016.
 4 papers co-authored by Plume members have been accepted at the conference <a href="http://lics.rwth-aachen.de/lics16/cfp.html"> LICS 2016 </a>!
   <dd> jan.
 2016.
-The new GDRI network (CNRS/INdAM) on Linear Logic has started, with ENS de Lyon as one of its partners.
+The new <a href="http://linear-logic.org/en/"> GDRI network (CNRS/INdAM) on Linear Logic </a> has started, with ENS de Lyon as one of its partners.
   <dd> jan.
 2016.
 Damien Pous has obtained an <b>ERC starting grant</b> (<a href="https://perso.ens-lyon.fr/damien.pous/covece/">CoVeCe project</a>)!
 See
   <a href="http://cnrs-hebdo.dr7.cnrs.fr/Hebdo//lettre.php?numero=99#actu2707">this page</a>.
  <dd>